-- Railing along the Riverview Art Trail, or any other trail along the San Diego River shall be made of weathering steel and vertically run aircraft cable. - Locations for sculpture and art installations shall be provided at regular intervals a maximum of 250' feet apart along the Trail. - 4.
+- Lighting along trails shall provide primary lighting sources spaced every 15'-20' and shall not be taller than 44" - Art in the public realm may include but is not limited to; sculpture, murals, electronic treatments, landscape, etc. - 2.
+Railing along the Riverview Art Trail, or any other trail along the San Diego River shall be made of weathering steel and vertically run aircraft cable. - Locations for sculpture and art installations shall be provided at regular intervals a maximum of 250' feet apart along the Trail. - 4.
 View corridors and pedestrian connections from Riverview Parkway to the Trail shall be provided at a minimum every 500'. - 5.
 Educational signs describing local ecology and wildlife shall be placed at regular intervals along the Trail a maximum of 500' apart. - 6.
-Wayfinding signs must be located at all trail connections and entrances. - Buildings shall maintain a minimum 10' setback from the Trail at any given location. - 8.
-Buildings directly adjacent, and taller than three (3)-stories must step away from the open space above the 3rd floor a minimum of 10'.
+Wayfinding signs must be located at all trail connections and entrances. - Buildings shall maintain a minimum 10' setback from the Trail at any given location. - Buildings directly adjacent, and taller than three (3)-stories must step away from the open space above the 3rd floor a minimum of 10'.

-- Courtyards and other communal spaces shall be provided along the open space and make direct connections to the trail. - Where adjacent, all ground floor nonresidential uses must directly connect to the Riverview Art Trail and any other trails along the San Diego River. - Where applicable, residential units must be located at the ground floor and oriented to face the Trail. - 11.
+- 9. Courtyards and other communal spaces shall be provided along the open space and make direct connections to the trail. - 10.
+Where adjacent, all ground floor nonresidential uses must directly connect to the Riverview Art Trail and any other trails along the San Diego River. - i.
+Where applicable, residential units must be located at the ground floor and oriented to face the Trail. - 11.
 "Back-of-house" functions are not allowed to face the Riverview Art Trail.